Last Updated on December 3, 2020

 - No one needs to know that you have entered.
 You have nothing to lose and everything to gain.

-- Judges sometimes favour unexpected work – it is not always those who produce exceptionally realistic artwork who win.
+- Judges sometimes favour unexpected work – winners are not always those who produce exceptionally realistic artwork.
 Your creative approach might be just what the judge is looking for.

 - You may have already produced appropriate work as part of a school project or may be able to tailor an upcoming school project around a competition brief.
 Digital submissions can also mean it is possible to enter multiple competitions using the same work (check particular rules of each competition to make sure this is allowed), so this can mean that much less time is required to submit an entry.